-If you’re curious if you can use lavender on your dog, this article will answer that question and share how to safely use it as a spray or in essential oil form.
+If you’re curious if you can use lavender for dogs, this article will answer that question and share how to safely use it as a spray or in essential oil form.

 Lavender is a genus of 39 flowering plants from the mint family, with the most commonly cultivated form known as English lavender.
 It is planted in gardens around the world, but it can also grow wild and that means it can also encounter your four-legged friend.